Guide written by:

 - If your water contains impurities, you will need to install a filter in your pressure washer and/or on your water supply.
-If you have hard water (high limescale content), you will need to descale your pressure washer.
+If you have hard water (with a high mineral content), you will need to descale your pressure washer on a regular basis.

 - Tempted by a petrol-driven pressure washer?
-Remember to consider the number of decibels (dB) – although of course you can always wear ear plugs or ear protectors.
-On the other hand, that won't be of much help to your neighbours...
+Remember to consider the noise level in decibels (dB).
+You can always wear ear plugs or ear protectors but that won't be of much help to your neighbours...

-- If you're using your pressure washer for extended periods of time, it is strongly recommended that you take breaks: firstly to make sure you stay hydrated, but also to reduce the risk of your pressure washer overheating.
+- If you're using your pressure washer for extended periods of time, it is strongly recommended that you take breaks.
+This will help you to stay hydrated, but also to reduce the risk of your pressure washer overheating.

-- If you want to pump water from a well, a rainwater collection tank or a pond of some kind, you must use a mechanical filter, or even a chemical one.
+- If you want to pump water from a well, a water butt or another outdoor water source, you must use a mechanical filter, or even a chemical one.
 Also, to avoid any problems during operation, make sure the pressure and flow rate at the water pump outlet are constant.